RichardValerosoUniverse/World-at-35/README.md

 113.
 114.
 115. Indian in Davao Killahs
-116. Germany in Davao Killahs
+116. German in Davao Killahs
 117. Kitchen Steward Hall of Fame
 118. Southern Philippines Medical Center-Institute Of Psychiatric & Behavioral Medicine (SPMC-IPBM)
 119. The State of Vatican City